Nikotrics/WOODEN-ROBOTIC-CLAW/README.md

-# WOODEN ROBOTIC HAND WITH SYRINGES, NUTS, AND BOLTS
+# WOODEN CLAW HAND WITH SYRINGES, NUTS, AND BOLTS

 ## Description
-A mechanical robotic hand made from wood, syringes, nuts, and bolts.
+A mechanical robotic claw made from wood, syringes, nuts, and bolts.
-Demonstrates **hydraulic motion** and basic finger movements using syringes as actuators.
+Demonstrates **hydraulic motion** and movements using syringes on fingers as actuators.

 ## How It Works
 - Each finger is connected to a syringe through plastic tubing.
 - Pushing or pulling the syringe moves the corresponding movement.
-- The hand can perform basic grasping motions.
+- The claw can perform basic grasping motions.

 ## Components
 - Wooden frame